Chart Color Schemes

 Employment performance in Newton exceeds national averages across key labour market indicators

-Newton has an educated workforce with significant representation from essential services sectors.
+Newton has an educated workforce with prominent representation in essential services sectors.
 Its unemployment rate is 3.5%, lower than Greater Adelaide's 3.9%.
+Over the past year, Newton experienced a 3.3% increase in employment, based on AreaSearch data aggregation.

 Frequently Asked Questions - Employment